johowoo/FitnessAPP/README.md

 * add new Category in EditLibrary ✔️
 * different UI in EditLibrary and CustomWorkout ✔️
 * update library once adding new exercise to specific category ✔️
+* change UI of the ExerciseList ✔️
+* allow to add sets records for days before ✔️
+* illustrate the meaning of different markedDates on the top of Calendar ✔️

 ### bugs
 * position of photoModal ✔️